 One exception: If you will not ever be traveling to a UWG campus or site, you may apply for an Immunization Exemption.
 Contact the Immunization Clerk with your request.

-The Department of Learning and Teaching Website includes projected course offerings, program sheets, and other vital information.
+The The Department of Early Childhood through Secondary Education website includes projected course offerings, program sheets, and other vital information.

 - Specialist candidates know the subjects they teach and how to teach those subjects to students.
 They seek out opporutunities to lead other's through professionsal development and collaboration.

 - Specialist candidates are responsible for managing and monitoring student learning.
 They are leaders in their schools in identifying effective practices and at sharing that knowledge with others.

 - Specialist candidates think systematically about their practice and learn from experience.
 They research effective practices and share knowledge through scholarly publications and presentations.

 - Specialist candidates are members of learning communities.
 They are recognized leaders in their schools and communities.